siemens/isar/RECIPE-API-CHANGELOG.md

 `expand-on-first-boot` or `sshd-regen-keys`.
 The configs are cleaned up now and this fact may force downstreams to modify their configuration if they relied on these packages.

+### Change OPTEE_BINARIES default ###

+Since OP-TEE 3.21, tee-raw.bin is produced for all platforms and is considered the better default option. `OPTEE_BINARIES` now uses this as default as well.